gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Faq-reindex-and-cache-gij-self-managed.md

 ---
 This page contains related questions about git notes, reindex tracking and control.

 Use the FAQ below to find answers to common questions.
-Feel free to contact our support team ([support@bigbrassband.com](mailto:support@bigbrassband.com?subject=Reindex%20issues%20-)) if you don't see what you're looking for.
+Feel free to contact our support team ([support@gitkraken.com](mailto:support@gitkraken.com?subject=Reindex%20issues%20-)) or visit our [support portal](https://help.gitkraken.com/git-integration-for-jira-cloud/gij-cloud-contact-support/) if you don't see what you're looking for.

 - [What does re-index do?](#what-does-re-index-do)
 - [Is there any way to control the reindex?](#is-there-any-way-to-control-the-reindex)